grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 Notes:

-- Because my MX Linux install went smoothly and dual boot worked ok, I did not actually need a re-install or these drivers.
+- I understand that early during the Windows 11 install, the installer will be unable to see the SSD.
+Then you should:
+  * insert the USB containing the drivers
+  * click *Browse*
+  * navigate to Drivers > VMD folder
+  * highlight all the driver files in the VMD folder
+  * click Next
+  * proceed with the Windows install
-- I took the ideas from the Dell reference below.
+- I stole the above method from the Dell reference below.

 References: